-This can be a pretty tall order, especially if you have neighbors that don’t maintain their pool or yard or if you live by a natural water feature such as a stream or lake.
+This can be a pretty tall order, especially if you have neighbors that don’t maintain their pool or yard.
+Or perhaps you live by bodies of water, such as a stream or lake.
 However, you can keep any infestation at a minimum with a few common-sense techniques.

 First of all, make sure your property lacks any standing water, as this is a perfect breeding and hunting ground for water bugs.

-Likewise, keep all trash cans covered and your yard free of any debris that could draw pests the water bugs might feed on, such as insects and lizards.
+Likewise, keep all garbage cans covered.
+Remember, bugs love garbage and waterbugs love eating bugs.
+Ensure your yard is free of any debris that could draw pests the water bugs might feed on, such as insects and lizards.

-Third, don’t leave any exterior lights on unless you’re using them, as water bugs are drawn to artificial lights at night.
+Third, don’t leave any exterior lights on unless you’re using them.
+These critters and their prey are drawn to artificial lights at night.

 Finally, consider treating the areas near water features or fences with insecticides that are labeled for water bugs.
 Be careful to ensure it won’t poison fish or other aquatic life.

-While it’s possible the water bugs will fly over a treated area, a large percentage will likely land and be poisoned, often while hunting prey that has already been killed.
+While it’s possible the water bugs will fly over a treated area, a large percentage will likely land and be poisoned.
+This often happens while hunting prey that has already been killed.

 On a Final Note

-Water bugs aren’t all that bad unless you scare one into biting you, so consider letting them stick around a water feature.
+Water bugs aren’t all that bad unless you scare one into biting you, so consider letting them stick around.
 While they might kill some fish, they’ll also eat mosquito larvae and a bunch of other undesirable pests.

 They can even help with a frog, toad, or lizard problem.
-Best of all, they’re cannibalistic, so they can help keep their own population under control when other food’s scarce and the adults die when winter hits.
+Best of all, they’re cannibalistic.
+They can help keep their own population under control when other food’s scarce and the adults die when winter hits.